Brain Tumor and Brain Cancer—Adult

 - Shunt—implanting a long thin tube in the brain to direct fluid build up to another part of the body

-- External radiation therapy—Radiation is directed at the tumor from a source outside the body.
+- External —Radiation is directed at the tumor from a source outside the body.
 If you have a metastatic brain tumor, you will receive whole brain radiation therapy (WBRT).
 If you have a primary brain tumor, you will receive more focused radiation therapy.
 WRBT may also be used in people who have cancer in other areas of the body.
-The treatment is used to prevent brain cancer.
+The treatment is used to prevent brain tumors.

-- Internal radiation therapy—Radioactive materials are placed into the body near the cancer cells.
+- Internal—Radioactive materials are placed into the body near the cancer cells.
 This is used less often.

 - Stereotactic radiosurgery—Higher doses of radiation can be delivered to the affected areas of the brain.
 Nearby normal tissue can be spared.
 Special equipment, including MRI and CT scans, help to focus the radiation.
 This is most often used in metastatic brain tumors or in benign brain tumors, such as meningiomas.